 After purchasing the course of your choice, send an email to email@example.com mentioning Simone – from Midlands Traveller and the second language of your choice to have your free course guaranteed.

-You can also get other skills from different website such as Udemy and even YouTube tutorials can be helpful.
+You can also get other skills from different websites such as Udemy and even YouTube tutorials can be helpful.

-Even after nearly three months since we have started the lockdown, it’s still a bit difficult to keep our mind busy all the time or relax without feeling guilt of our procrastination.
+Even after nearly three months since we started the lockdown, it’s still a bit difficult to keep our minds busy all the time or relax without feeling guilty about our procrastination.

-It’s okay to procrastinate and live one day at the time.
+It’s okay to procrastinate and live one day at a time.
 Sometimes, doing nothing is everything you need for that day.
 Take it easy and be safe!

-Disclosure: Some of the links below are affiliate links with no additional cost for you, however, I will earn a commission if you click through it.
+Disclosure: Some of the links below are affiliate links with no additional cost for you, however, I will earn a commission if you click through them.